-PROCEDURES
+APPENDICES

+Appendix A: Procedures

-Initial Arrangements
+1. Initial Arrangements

 The Board of Examiners recommends that each agency secure any approvals for exemptions to the Moving Policy prior to announcing a job vacancy in which moving benefits may be offered.

 The appointing authority shall prescribe the methods and forms for granting authorization for moving reimbursements and for payment of moving expenses in accordance with this policy.